tigera-cs/quickstart-self-service/modules/security-policy-in-security-tier.md

 01. **Rule 0** - For endpoints in tenant-2, pass security policy evaluation to subsequent tiers if traffic is sent **to** any endpoint in the `bookinfo` namespace.
 02. **Rule 1** - For endpoints in tenant-2, pass security policy evaluation to subsequent tiers if traffic is sent **to** UDP port 53.
 03. **Rule 2** - For endpoints in tenant-2, pass security policy evaluation to subsequent tiers if traffic is sent **to** TCP port 80 or 443.
-04. **Rule 3** - For endpoints in tenant-2, deny all other egress traffic.
+04. **Rule 3** - For endpoints in tenant-2, pass all other egress traffic.

 ### Security Policy - UI View
 > `tenant-2-pass-all` security policy - UI view